spirtum/telegram-botup/README.md

 # Telegram-botup

 Library for fast development and simple deployment of Telegram bots.
-She includes four basic component:
+She includes:

-- **Bot** for handlers registration and receiving incoming updates
+- **Dispatcher** for handlers registration and receiving incoming updates
 - **Form** for working with Telegram API
 - **Sender**-worker for asynchronus requests
 - Other utils, types and etc